Gleaner Manufacturing Company: 1970s–1990

 In 1979, Gleaner released its first rotary combine, the N6.
 It was soon followed by the N5 and N7.
 The latter was the largest combine of its time, with grain and corn/row-crop headers as wide as 30 ft.

 In 1985, Allis-Chalmers sold their farm machinery manufacturing business to Deutz AG and became known as Deutz-Allis, and in 1991 its North American operations became AGCO.
 Despite several ownership changes, the Gleaner brand never ceased to be produced or marketed.
 Between 1985 and 2000, Gleaner lost significant market share to other manufacturers with broader dealer bases and farm equipment product lines that had marketing and customer service advantages.
 Another problem for Gleaner was that some of their combines used the air-cooled Deutz engine, a departure from water-cooled engines predominantly found in most other industrial and agricultural applications.

 2000–present

 In 2000, AGCO moved the Gleaner manufacturing operations from Independence, Missouri to its Hesston, Kansas facility, which featured modernized manufacturing equipment and techniques.
 It also centralized the engineering and production functions into one location.
 The Hesston facility is 35 miles east of Nickerson, Kansas, where the Baldwin brothers started the Gleaner company in 1923.

 For the period of 2007-2010, Gleaner offered the A5 and A6 models which featured an axial processor (rotor) rather than the signature transverse rotor.
 This was done as a marketing move by AGCO to use the strength of the Gleaner name to attract new customers to the axial machine which was more heavily produced as the Challenger 500x series and the Massey Ferguson 95xx series combines.
 The Gleaner A series production ceased after 2010 and the Challenger and Massey Ferguson machines ceased production in 2017.

+In August of 2024, the company announced the release of the T-Series Gleaner which features a new transmission and final drives, a reversing system for the rotor processor, and new shielding enhancements to both sides of the machine.